Play therapists use play as a communication tool to help children understand their world and deal with emotional distress and trauma

 Salary

-Play therapists work in a range of settings, such as social services, education and healthcare, so salaries vary.
-If you're working for a local council, school or NHS, for example, you may follow a graded salary structure.
+• Play therapists work in a range of settings, such as social services, education and healthcare, so salaries vary.
+If you're working for a local council, school or the NHS, for example, you may follow a graded salary structure.

 Salaries also vary depending on your experience, level of responsibility and location.
 Salaries for jobs in London, for example, are usually higher (as are living costs).

-Income data from the British Association of Play Therapists (BAPT).
-Figures are intended as a guide only.
+Income figures are intended as a guide only.

 Working hours